Uzay-G/espial/README.md

 If you have ideas for the project and how to make it better, please open an issue or contact me.

+If you have any more casual questions you can also message me [here](https://discord.gg/uQsqyxB).